andrasq/node-qcluster/Readme.md

 ## Qcluster manager events:

-The qcluster manager emits 'fork' and 'exit' events when a new child is created and when it exits.
+The qcluster manager emits certain events connected to worker process management.

+- 'fork' - when a new worker process is forked
+- 'exit' - when a worker process exits
+- 'trace' - on worker process management actions.
+The arguments consist of a format string and parameters, suitable for passing to `util.format` or `console.log` or `sprintf`

 ## Qcluster manager methods: